edinmathsoc/mathsoc-website/content/sponsors/1729519460100-Sponsorship-booklet/index.md

 ### Venue Sponsor

 A Venue Sponsor provides MathSoc with access to their space at a discounted rate, offering us valuable support for a range of events.
 This partnership can range from small committee gatherings or casual socials such as pub quizzes to larger-scale events such as our annual Maths Ball.
 By sponsoring our venue, you help us ensure that our events are held in suitable and well-equipped locations, while also receiving prominent recognition and appreciation for your contribution.

+If you are interested in sponsoring MathSoc, please contact us at [edinmathsoc@gmail.com](mailto:edinmathsoc@gmail.com?subject=Sponsorship%20Enquiry).